-The only potential drawbacks: You might pay more to settle with a bank than with a bill collector, and you will have less time to come up with the settlement money.
-Also, some banks will not work with debt settlement companies, but only with you directly to settle a debt before charge-off.
+The potential drawbacks: you might pay more to settle with a bank than with a bill collector, and you will have less time to come up with the settlement money.
+Also, some banks will not work with debt settlement companies, but only directly with you to settle a debt before charge-off.
 If you are working with a debt relief firm, make sure you first ask your creditor about its policies.

 In most cases, however, it is still advisable to settle your credit card debt before it is charged-off.